How can I contact you with an enquiry?

 I am an Irish citizen living in Canada for the past 3 years.
 Can I apply for an award to travel to Ireland?

-No. Applicants must have been living in the country from which they are applying for three of the past five years AND are a national / permanent resident of that country (for further details, please see question relating to ‘permanent residency’ below).
+No. Applicants must have been living in the country from which they are applying for three of the past five years at the time of application AND are a national / permanent resident of that country (for further details, please see question relating to ‘permanent residency’ below).

 I have received a Dobbin Scholarship / Flaherty Research Scholarship in the past.
 Can I apply?